 Daniel, used the Babylonian system, whereby the first year of a new king begins at the commencement of the next calendar year.
 Thus, by the Babylonian reckoning, Jehoiakim’s first year was 607; therefore Nebuchadnezzar’s invasion in 605 was Jehoiakim’s third year.
 (Harrison, R.K.
 Introduction to the Old Testament.
 Grand Rapids: Eerdmans Publishing Co.
 1969, pg.
 1112)

-This apparent error actually supports a sixth century authorship.
-If Daniel was written by some Jew in the second century, he would have made his work to appear as Scriptural as possible, and refer to historical sources, such as Jeremiah.
+This apparent error therefore actually supports a Babylonian sixth century authorship.
+If Daniel’s prophecy was written by some Jew in the second century, he would have made his work to appear as Scriptural as possible, and refer to historical sources, such as Jeremiah.
 Why would he contradict Jeremiah—whom his readers knew well?
-Furthermore, the reference to the third year of Jehoiakim in Daniel 1:1 confirms that the author of Daniel wrote from a Babylonian perspective.

 JEHOIAKIM’S THIRD OR ELEVENTH YEAR?